 That is why, developing the add-on benefit that made all of this possible was a goal of TravelSafe.
 In 2008, we introduced Cancel For Any Reason, or CFAR, into the industry.

-Cancel For Any Reason allows exactly that – cancellation for any reason.
+Cancel For Any Reason is exactly what it sounds like – you can cancel your trip for any reason.*

 When Zika virus became an epidemic, many travelers weren't sure what to do.
-Several babymooners – couples who travel during the early stages of pregnancy – were scrambling for ways to cancel their trip and not lose all of the money they invested.
+Several babymooners – couples who travel during the early stages of pregnancy – were scrambling for ways to cancel their trip and hand on to the money they invested.

 Those who purchased policies without CFAR were not eligible for coverage.
 They did not have a covered reason for cancellation.
 They had not contracted Zika virus, they were not sick and unable to travel, they were simple recommended not to travel to those destinations due to fear of the pandemic.